 The Deputy is responsible for setting up the flag and signs outside the polling location in the morning and taking them down that night and set-up/take-down of the voting booths.
 During the day, the deputy remains outside the door of the polling location to greet the voters; ask them to have their I.D. ready for the EPB inspector; make sure the voting room doesn't get crowded during heavy voting periods; observe any people campaigning or getting signatures on petitions to make sure they do not violate the 100 ft. limitation; and, if needed, assist voters with special needs.
 If there is a line at 7 PM, the deputy stands behind the last person in line, not allowing anyone else to get in line… voting ends at 7 PM, but voters already in line at that time are still permitted to vote.
 The deputy also is to accompany the clerk to the election center that night with the ballots.

 All new poll workers are required to attend an unpaid orientation.
 Orientation is approximately 3 hours long and is designed to familiarize a prospective poll worker with elections in Manatee County.
 Some of the topics discussed are duties on election day, hours to be worked, election training sessions, physical requirements and rates of pay.
 This meeting is beneficial to new poll workers because it may help them decide if the job is right for them.

 Election Training Sessions

 Florida Statutes require that all poll workers attend a mandatory training session for each election cycle.
 Each person attending the training session will be paid, depending on the length of the class.

-The average election day begins at 6 AM and ends at approximately 8:30 PM.
-Currently, the rate of pay are as follows
+The average Election Day begins at 6:00 AM and ends at approximately 8:30 PM.
+Currently, the rates for these paid positions are as follows (Training + Election Day):

 Certified EPB Ballot Inspector - $155.00